-A Tourism Insight Framework to lead and manage the insight available to New Zealand tourism operators and support sustainable growth of the $35 billion industry was launched by TIA on 13 November 2017.
+A Tourism Insight Framework to lead and manage the insight available to New Zealand tourism operators and support sustainable growth of the $36 billion industry was launched by TIA in November 2017.

-The Tourism Insight Framework aims to drive changes so that tourism businesses and stakeholders have the quality knowledge needed to make better informed decisions and achieve better outcomes.
+The Framework is driving changes so that tourism businesses and stakeholders have the quality knowledge needed to make better informed decisions and achieve better outcomes.

 The industry-led framework has five inter-related elements:

 - quality inputs